 WAC Course Approval Process

-The Writing Across the Curriculum Program requires all Union students to take five designated writing intensive (WAC) courses, from at least two academic divisions, and one Senior Writing Experience (WS).
-In order for courses to be designated WAC or WS, faculty must submit proposals that describe the writing requirements of each course for which they seek approval.
-Specifically, faculty seeking WAC approval must meet the course criteria described below.
+The Writing Across the Curriculum program requires all Union students to take five designated writing intensive (WAC) courses, one of which must be WAC-R, from at least two academic divisions.
+Students must also complete the Senior Writing Experience (WS).
+In order for courses to be designated WAC/WAC-R or WS, faculty must submit proposals that describe the writing requirements of each course for which they seek approval.
+Specifically, faculty seeking WAC/WAC-R approval must meet the course criteria described below.

-To submit a course for WS approval (Senior Writing Experience), contact firstname.lastname@example.org.
+To submit a course for WS approval (Senior Writing Experience), please fill our a WS Designation Request form.

-WAC course proposals will be discussed by the Writing Board, and faculty will be notified regarding the status of their request within two weeks of the proposal.
+WAC/WAC-R and WS proposals will be discussed by the Writing Board, and faculty will be notified regarding the status of their request within several weeks of the proposal.
 We are happy to review syllabi and offer feedback prior to final submission, though we cannot guarantee approval for all reviewed syllabi.
-If you would like to have your syllabus reviewed by the Writing Board, please send it to email@example.com at least two weeks before your planned final submission date.
+If you would like to have your syllabus reviewed by the Writing Board, please send it to firstname.lastname@example.org at least two weeks before your planned final submission date.

 WAC Course Criteria